DickinsonCollege/FarmData2/INSTALL.md

 ### Starting FarmData2 ###

-To start FarmData2 ensure that you are in the `docker` directory in the repository and use the command below:
+To start FarmData2, ensure that docker is running and you are in the `docker` directory of the repository.
+Then, use the command below:
 ```
 ./fd2-up.bash
 ```